soilwise-he/link-liveliness-assessment/docs/design.md

 The component runs an evaluation for a single resource at request, or runs tests at intervals providing a history of availability.
 The results of the evaluation can be extracted via an API.
 The API is based on the fastapi framework and can be deployed using a docker container.

 Evaluation process runs as a scheduled CI-CD pipeline in Gitlab.
-It uses 5 treads to increase performance.
+It uses 5 threads to increase performance.

 ### Users
 1. **all data users** (authorised + unauthorised)